Skip to content

 Command line mode#

-In Command line mode, RyeCharm will invoke the provided executable whenever it needs to run a task.
-This is in contrary to the language server modes, in which there is only one long-running process that handles all operations via the language server protocol.
+This is in contrary to the language server modes, in which there is only one long-running process that handles such operations via the language server protocol (LSP).

 Native LSP client and LSP4IJ modes#